Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Vertical Gradient Estimates

 \begin{Prop} Assume the conditions set out in Theorem~\ref{thm:MainResult} and suppose that $(U, \xi)$ is the corresponding strong pathwise solution of \eqref{eq:PE3DBasic}.
 Define $\tau_K^{(1)}$ as in \eqref{eq:BlowUpControllerTm}.
 Then, for any $t > 0$,

-\end{Prop} As an immediate consequence of this proposition and Proposition~\ref{thm:L4MaximalExistence} above we infer: \begin{Cor} Assume that the conditions set out in Theorem~\ref{thm:MainResult} hold and that $(U, \xi)$ is the resulting strong, pathwise solution of \eqref{eq:PE3DBasic}.
+\end{Prop} From this proposition, proven immediately below, we obtain the following \begin{Cor} Assume that the conditions set out in Theorem~\ref{thm:MainResult} hold and that $(U, \xi)$ is the resulting strong, pathwise solution of \eqref{eq:PE3DBasic}.
 Then for, any $t > 0$,

-Moreover, defining the stopping times $\tau_K^z$ according to \eqref{eq:StoppingTimeMomentumpdz} we have that $\lim_{K \uparrow \infty}$ $\tau^z_K = \infty.$ \end{Cor} \begin{proof}[Proof of Proposition~\ref{thm:pdzvUnderControl}:] We apply $\pd{z}$ to \eqref{eq:MomentumPEint} to infer an evolution equation for $\pd{z} \mathbf{v}$:
+Moreover, defining the stopping times $\tauz$ according to \eqref{eq:StoppingTimeMomentumpdz} we have that $\lim_{K \uparrow \infty}$ $\tauz = \infty.$ \end{Cor} \begin{proof}[Proof of Proposition~\ref{thm:pdzvUnderControl}:] We apply $\pd{z}$ to \eqref{eq:MomentumPEint} to infer an evolution equation for $\pd{z} \mathbf{v}$:

 Note that, since $\hat{p}_s$ is independent of $z$, the pressure term does not appear above.
 After an application of the It\={o} formula to this system we find

 Here we have made use of the boundary conditions \eqref{eq:3dPEPhysicalBoundaryCondTop}, \eqref{eq:3dPEPhysicalBoundaryCondBottom}, \eqref{eq:3dPEPhysicalBoundaryCondSide} in order to infer $(- (\mu_{\mathbf{v}} \Delta \pd{z} \mathbf{v} + \nu_{\mathbf{v}} \pd{zzz} \mathbf{v}), \pd{z} \mathbf{v}) = \|\pd{z} \mathbf{v}\|^2$.
 Note also that there is a cancelation in the `Coriolis term' $(k \times \pd{z} \mathbf{v}, \pd{z} \mathbf{v}) = 0$.